How to Get Out of Debt on a Low Income

 Do I Qualify for Low-Income Government Assistance?

-The income figures in the above charts are reliant on poverty guidelines determined by the U.S. Census Bureau and updated yearly, based on cost-of-living changes.
-Federal and state-administered programs use those guidelines depending on the program and region you live in.
+The income figures in the above charts are reliant on poverty guidelines determined by the U.S. Census Bureau and updated yearly – usually in January or February – based on cost-of-living changes.

 If credit card debt is your biggest household challenge — and it is for many, regardless of income – you won’t find any government debt relief programs.

-Most federal financial help for people with low income is administered through the U.S. Department of Health and Human Services (HHS) and the U.S. Department of Housing and Urban Development (HUD).
-Resources and information can be found at the state level through the state’s health and human services department.
-Local town or city governments in some states also have resources or information for things like paying emergency energy bills or finding a break on local property taxes for people in a financial crisis.
+Resources and information are available at the state level through each state’s health and human services department.
+Local town or city governments in some states also have resources or information for things such as paying emergency energy bills or finding a break on property taxes for people in a financial crisis.

 How to Pay Off Debt with Low Income